What will be the impacts on traffic during construction?

 What is the 124th Project?

-The 124th Avenue project, managed by Washington County, constructs a new road between Tualatin-Sherwood Road and Grahams Ferry Road.
-The project also includes safety improvements on Tonquin Road and Grahams Ferry Road.
-In partnership with the road project, the Willamette Water Supply Program will install a section of new pipeline during the same construction period to minimize neighborhood impacts.
-The project will be complete in 2018.
+The 124th Avenue project, managed by Washington County, built a new road between Tualatin-Sherwood Road and Grahams Ferry Road.
+The project also included safety improvements on Tonquin Road and Grahams Ferry Road.
+In partnership with the road project, the Willamette Water Supply Program installed a section of new pipeline during the same construction period to minimize neighborhood impacts.
+The project was complete in 2018.
 Coordinating construction saves ratepayers and taxpayers millions of dollars.

 Does this impact wetlands?
 Where?